saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 This exercise should not be done on a production system.
 You will need to activate a trial S/4HANA System in CAL.SAP.com.

-In this exercise the HANA database that is part of the S/4HANA appliance is utilized to emulate having a HANA 'sidecar' database.
+In this exercise the HANA database that is part of the S/4HANA appliance is utilized to emulate a separate HANA database.
 This is only done to make this exercise easier and more cost effective and is not a recommendation.

 This exercise involves the use of different SAP products that require specific licenses in a non-trial scenario.
 Please contact your Account Executive or Partner Manager for any licensing information.